Finasteride Topical Solution - What is the Perfect Dose?

 What is Finasteride?

-Finasteride is a competitive inhibitor of types II and III 5-alpha-reductase isoenzyme, resulting in inhibition of testosterone conversion to dihydrotestosterone (DHT).
+Finasteride is a competitive inhibitor of types II and III 5-alpha-reductase isoenzyme.
+This inhibits the conversion of testosterone to dihydrotestosterone (DHT).
 DHT is the most potent hormone among the androgens and is considered a pure androgen.
 Unlike other androgens, DHT cannot convert into oestrogen.

-Research has shown that Finasteride reduces prostatic DHT levels by upwards of 90% and serum DHT levels by a staggering 70% by inhibiting the 5-alpha-reductase enzyme.
+Research has shown that Finasteride reduces prostatic DHT levels by up to 90% and serum DHT levels by a staggering 70% just by inhibiting the 5-alpha-reductase enzyme.
 Its potent effects on prostatic DHT levels makes it the drug of choice for treating prostate enlargement in men.
 The DHT lowering effects of Finasteride is also dose dependant.

 "If you inhibit the conversion of testosterone to dihydrotestosterone, then men would have more testosterone, so isn't this a good thing?"